Soum-ik/Artwork-Generation/README.md

 A sophisticated full-stack application that transforms digital artwork into realistic paper textures using advanced AI technology.
 The system combines traditional web development with cutting-edge artificial intelligence to create stunning visual effects that make digital art appear as if it's printed on crumpled paper.

-## 🎨 What It Does

-The Artwork Mapping Application takes your digital artwork and applies realistic paper texture effects, creating the illusion that your art is printed on actual crumpled paper.
-This is achieved through:

 - **AI-Generated Paper Textures**: Uses Hugging Face AI models to create realistic crumpled paper backgrounds
 - **Intelligent Image Mapping**: Advanced computer vision algorithms blend artwork with paper textures
 - **Realistic Effects**: Illumination mapping, and rotation for authentic appearance